getsentry/sentry-unity/README.md

 sentry.dsn = "mydsnstring";
 ```

-[DSN](https://link-to-sentry-DSN) is the only obligatory parameter on SentrySdk
+The SDK needs to know which project within Sentry your errors should go to.
+That's defined via the DSN.
-object.
+DSN is the only obligatory parameter on `SentrySdk` object.

 This is enough to capture automatic traceback events from the game.
 They will
 be sent to your DSN and you can find them at [sentry.io](sentry.io)